MicrosoftDocs/cpp-docs/docs/cpp/program-and-linkage-cpp.md

 ## External vs. internal linkage

 Non-const global variables and free functions by default have external linkage; they are visible from any translation unit in the program.
-Therefore, no other global object (variable, class definition, etc) can have that name.
+Therefore, no other global object (variable, class definition, etc.) can have that name.
 But when a name has internal linkage, the same name may exist in another translation unit.

 You can force a global name to have internal linkage by explicitly declaring it as **static**.
 This limits their visiblity to the same translation unit in which they are declared.
 Note that in this context, **static** means something different than when applied to local variables.